csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 The amount of times I’ve been well into conversation with someone and all of a sudden they’ve exclaimed <q>Wait, _you’re_ Harry Roberts?!</q> is staggering.
-I would never assume that people would or should know who I am—far from it—but it does highlight the fact you could be talking to _anyone_: find out who it is before you indulge yourself in twenty minutes of self promotion.
+I would never assume that people would or should know who I am — far from it — but it does highlight the fact you could be talking to _anyone_: find out who it is before you indulge yourself in twenty minutes of self promotion.